 Nefesh B'Nefesh: In partnership with the Israel Defense Forces (IDF), Nefesh B'Nefesh is providing tailored support to Ukrainian lone soldiers serving in the IDF and [GR3] supporting the families of Ukrainian lone soldiers who make Aliyah.
-In addition, in partnership with the Government of Israel, they have created a single facility for Aliyah-eligible refugees to receive all the final approvals and paperwork to seamlessly and efficiently start their new lives in Israel.

 Project Kesher is leveraging its decades of work in Ukraine to facilitate the evacuation of Ukrainian women and children and to help them to receive support in host communities.
 Project Kesher alumni are providing country appropriate advice and micro-grants to those who are most vulnerable.